 How music affects the brain & mood

-Music has a profound impact on the brain and mood, particularly for individuals with Parkinson’s.
+Music has a profound impact on the brain and mood, particularly for people with Parkinson’s.
 It can evoke emotions, reduce stress, and provide a sense of comfort and connection.
 Listening to music, playing an instrument, or engaging in music therapy can be effective ways to manage mental health challenges.
 Research has shown that music can improve mood, reduce anxiety, and even enhance cognitive function.

 Here’s how it helps: